: Lima, Cusco, Sacred Valley, Machu Picchu

 The Spanish wrote of how they had the opportunity to see the temple before it was destroyed and sacked, and they describe it as something wonderful the like of which they had never seen before, even in Spain, with its walls covered with gold and precious stones and decorated with countless objects made from gold and silver, and cloaks made from multicolored feathers covering the ceiling.

-The walled complex of SACSAYHUAM forms the head of Cusco´s ethereal puma, whose fierce-looking teeth point away from the city.
+The walled complex of SACSAYHUAMAN forms the head of Cusco´s ethereal puma, whose fierce-looking teeth point away from the city.
 The name Sacsayhuman is of disputed origin, with different groups holding that it means either “satiated falcon”, “speckled head” or “city of stone”.

 Once the site of a bloody battle between Inca leaders and the Spanish conquistadores, today the most dramatic event to take place at Sacsayhuaman is the colourful – if overly commercial – Inti Raymi festival in June.
 However, throughout the year, you may stumble across various sun ceremonies being performed here by local mystics.